winniec9153/jayden-github-notes/README.md

 ### Git
 * Is the actual version control software
 * The application
+* Allows people to collaborate with one another and others.
 ### Git hub
 * Web Service
 * Can check the history and changes you made